the-paulus/oracle-instantclient/README.md

 ## Goal

-This repository provides easy to download Oracle instantclient used in Dockerfiles.
+This repository provides easy to download Oracle instantclient that are used with [Laradock](https://github.com/laradock/laradock).

 Thank you.